Welcome to Part 2 of the Worry Series

-Welcome back to the series on Worry.
-Last week was focused on defining worry.
-Part 1 ended with my asking you to write the first thing that comes to mind when you think of the opposite of worry.
+Part 1 was focused on defining worry.
+It ended with my asking you to write the first thing that comes to mind when you think of the opposite of worry.
 If you didn’t do that yet, please take a moment and do that before continuing to read.
 Thanks.

 A quick search for worry antonyms is a good starting place.

 Antonyms for worry

 Looking at the opposite of worry is helpful because it is a motivation to flee from worry.

 TRUST is highlighted on the above list because this is clearly the key to stop worry.
 Worry is not trusting God.
 So if we are truly trusting Him we will not be worrying.